-The natural ice cave of Vatnajökull will completely blow you away with its gorgeous blue colors and crystal like ice.
-We will join an expert glacier guide for this part as the caves are so unique and extraordinary and we want you to get the absolute best experience possible.
-Your guide will tell you how new ice caves are formed each year and the story of the cave you are visiting.
+The natural ice cave of Vatnajökull will completely blow you away with its gorgeous blue colors and crystal-like ice.
+We’ll join an expert glacier guide for this part as the caves are so unique and extraordinary, and we want to ensure you to get the absolute best experience possible.
+Your guide will take you through safety instructions, equip you with the necessary gear, and educate you on the nature of ice caves in Iceland.

-With stars in our eyes and a mind filled with great memories, we will start to head back to Reykjavík making stops at beautiful spots and keeping an eye out for the Northern lights.
+With stars in your eyes and memories in your hearts, we’ll start to head back to Reykjavik, keeping an eye out for the elusive Northern Lights.

 Arrival in Reykjavík is expected between 21:00 and 23:00.
 The Icelandic weather can sometimes influence schedule a little in winter.